Since 2001

 An 8-bedroom property at maximum capacity (16–20 guests) requires a fundamentally different operational setup than a 5-bedroom.
 Turnover takes 4–6 hours with a 2-3 person cleaning crew (vs. 2 hours solo for a 5BR).
 Linens require commercial laundry service rather than in-property washing.
 The houseware kit needs to be sized to 24 guests because partial-set wear cycles through faster at the higher volume.
 Everything that touches operational throughput needs to be commercial-grade.

 This is also why furniture grade matters more at this tier.
-Residential-grade upholstery on an 8-bedroom STR fails within 12–18 months under group-travel usage cycles.
+Residential-grade upholstery on an 8-bedroom STR tends to fail within 12–18 months under group-travel usage cycles.
 Commercial-grade dining chairs, performance-fabric upholstery on every seated piece, and reinforced bed frames are not luxuries — they are operational economics.
-The total cost-of-ownership math on an 8-bedroom STR with commercial-grade vs. residential-grade furniture differs by $8k–$15k over 3 years.
+The total cost-of-ownership math on an 8-bedroom STR with commercial-grade vs. residential-grade furniture diverges materially over a 3-year hold, with the cheaper spec usually losing the multi-year comparison.

 We design 8-bedroom packages with this throughput context built in.
 Our houseware kit at this scale includes spare linens for the in-between commercial-laundry window, doubled pool-towel counts, and small electrics in sufficient quantity that nothing is single-point-of-failure during a sold-out week.
-The package cost looks high in isolation; it looks cheap once you do the year-three replacement math against under-spec’d builds.
+The package scope looks high in isolation; it looks lean once you compare it against the year-three replacement math on under-spec’d builds.

 Where 8-bedroom investments fail (and how to avoid them)